DualBrain/QB64/github.md

 Unfortunately **there is currently no official location** for where to get QB64 (due to the events of early 2022).
 Currently you can find the latest "official" versions at:

-- [QB64 v2.0.2 (GitHub)](https://github.com/QB64Team/qb64): Abandoned GitHub repo of the now disbanded QB64 Team.
+- [QB64 v2.0.2 (GitHub)](https://github.com/QB64Team/qb64): Abandoned GitHub repo of the now disbanded "QB64 Team".
+(NOTE: The "QB64 Team" shouldn't be confused with *QB64 Official*.)

-With that said, there is an attempt to "reboot" the team with new blood and this effort can be found at:
+With that said, a combination of old and new community members are in the process of "rebooting" the team with new focus on more foundational items and this effort can be found at:

 - [QB64 Official](https://github.com/QB64Official/qb64)

-To be clear, the *QB64 Official* organization is currently at ground zero in the (hopeful) process of rebooting.
-A lot of work needs to be done to get a new team formed and work progressing forward - this, of course, is assuming this is will even be possible.
-So, for now, consider it a placeholder and let's all collectively hope that something will progress forward.
+To be clear, the *QB64 Official* organization is currently at ground zero in the process of rebooting.
+A lot of work needs to be done to get a new team formed and work progressing forward.
 If this is something you might be interested in participating in, please connect with the organization through the repo or via [discord](community.md).

 First and foremost...